Policy on Sexual Harassment and Additional Guidance

 If you witness or become aware of possible discriminatory or harassing conduct by others:

-Contact one of the individuals listed under “Where to get Advice and Help.”
+- Contact one of the individuals listed under People Who Can Help.

 If you think you may have offended or harassed someone: